-The Malamute is a powerful, heavily-boned dog.
+The malamute is a powerful, heavily-boned dog.
 It has a broad head proportionate to its body with brown almond-shaped eyes and triangular ears.
-Males should be around 65 centimetres tall at the withers and weigh 85 pounds.
-Females should be about 58 centimetres and 75 pounds.
+A male should be around 65 centimetres tall at the withers and weigh 85 pounds.
+A female should be about 58 centimetres and 75 pounds.

-The breed has a double coat: thick, coarse outer guard coat longer at the withers, and a dense, woolly undercoat.
-The standard colours range from light grey through shades of black.
-Another variety is from gold through shadings of red to liver.
-Its underbody, feet, legs, and masks always have white markings.
-The Malamute is generally a clean dog so bathing can be done a few times per year.
+The breed has a double coat: thick, coarse, outer guard coat longer at the withers, and a dense, woolly undercoat.
+The standard colours range from light grey to shades of black.
+Another variety is from gold to shadings of red to liver.
+Its underbody, feet, legs, and mask always have white markings.
+The malamute is generally a clean dog, so bathing can be done a few times per year.
 Frequent bathing can strip off natural oils and make the coat very dry and dull.
 However, it requires daily brushing to maintain its beautiful coat and prevent mats.
 This breed is a heavy shedder and its hair falls in large lumps.

-The Malamute is intelligent, playful, friendly, and hardworking.
+The malamute is intelligent, playful, friendly, and hardworking.
 It rarely barks and interacts very well with humans.
-While this breed can be a good family dog, it is not advisable for first-time pet owners.
+Whilst this breed can be a good family dog, it is not advisable for first-time pet owners.
 Since it is stubborn, training can be hard if the handler is inexperienced with pet behaviour.
-In addition, it can challenge to be the alpha in the family.
+In addition, it can challenge family members to be the alpha in the family.
 Everyone at home needs to establish they have higher roles than this canine.

-Like every dog, Alaskan Malamutes require early training and socialisation.
-Regardless of its breed’s predisposed temperament, its personality will largely be influenced by its experiences when young.
+Like every dog, the Alaskan malamute requires early training and socialisation.
+Regardless of its breed’s predisposed temperament, its personality will be largely influenced by its experiences when young.

-A typical serving for an adult Alaskan Malamute is 4 to 5 cups of excellent quality dry dog food per day.
-Use this as a guide but the amount of food depends on its age, size, build, activity level, and metabolism.
-Always do your research regarding the breed you are getting and ask your veterinarian in terms of your pet’s nutritional needs.
+A typical serving for an adult Alaskan Malamute is four to five cups of excellent-quality dry dog food per day.
+Use this as a guide, but the amount of food depends on its age, size, build, activity level, and metabolism.
+Always do your research regarding the breed you are getting and ask a veterinarian regarding your pet’s nutritional needs.

-Typical calorie needs of adult Alaskan Malamute per day:
+Typical calorie needs of an adult Alaskan malamute per day:

-Since Malamutes were bred as working dogs, they require more protein and less carbohydrates to support their energy needs.
-Protein can provide them with essential nutrients for building their muscles.
-High-quality dry kibbles containing beef, lamb and fish are often suggested for this breed.
-Fat is important since it is a good source of energy, essential for vitamin absorption and maintains a glossy coat.
-Also make sure you take care of your Malamute’s joints as it is prone to Hip Dsyplasia.
+Since the malamute was bred as a working dog, it requires more protein and less carbohydrates to support its energy needs.
+Protein can provide it with essential nutrients for building its muscles.
+High-quality dry kibbles containing beef, lamb, and fish are often suggested for this breed.
+Fat is important since it is a good source of energy, essential for vitamin absorption, and maintains a glossy coat.
+Also make sure to take care of your malamute’s joints as it is prone to hip dysplasia.

-Alaskan Malamutes are generally healthy but are predisposed to certain health conditions.
-You need to be wary of Hip Dysplasia, Chondrodysplasia, Hemeralopia (day blindness), Inherited Polyneuropathy, Hypothyroidism, and cataracts.
+The Alaskan malamute is generally healthy, but it is predisposed to certain health conditions.
+You need to be wary of hip dysplasia, chondrodysplasia, hemeralopia (day blindness), inherited polyneuropathy, hypothyroidism, and cataracts.

-As working dogs, they need plenty of exercise.
-They thrive on walks, tasks and play time.
-They can be good running and hiking companions.
-They also love digging so it is best to give them an area where they can freely dig.
-Insufficient exercise can cause them to become bored and destructive.
-Avoid walking them in extremely hot weather.
+As a working dog, it needs plenty of exercise.
+It thrives on walks, tasks, and playtime.
+It can be a good running and hiking companion.
+It also loves digging so it is best to give it an area where it can freely dig.
+Insufficient exercise can cause it to become bored and destructive.
+Avoid walking it in extremely hot weather.

 Are you sure the Alaskan Malamute is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz